List of Napalm Death band members

-Napalm Death are an English grindcore band, founded by Nic Bullen (vocals, bass, guitar) and Miles Ratledge (drums) in May 1981 when the two were 12/13 years old.
-The band currently consists of bassist Shane Embury (since 1987), lead vocalist Mark "Barney" Greenway, guitarist Mitch Harris (both since 1989), drummer Danny Herrera (since 1991) and guitarist John Cooke (a touring member from 2015).
+Napalm Death are an English grindcore band, founded by Nic Bullen (bass guitar, vocals) and Miles Ratledge (drums) in May 1981 when the two were 12/13 years old.
+The band currently consists of bassist Shane Embury (since 1987), lead vocalist Mark "Barney" Greenway (since 1989), drummer Danny Herrera (since 1991) and guitarist John Cooke (a touring member from 2015).

 History

 Bullen and Ratledge founded the band as an extension of their Fanzine writing.
-The two were joined by Daryl "Dez" Fedeski on guitars in August 1981, and Graham Robertson on bass in January 1982.
+The two were joined by Daryl "Dez" Fedeski on guitar in August 1981, and Graham Robertson on bass in January 1982.

 Fedeski departed that October, Robertson moved to guitar, and Bullen took over bass until Finbar Quinn joined on bass and backing vocals.
-The band entered a hiatus in late 1983 and played one concert in 1984, at which they were joined by Marian Williams on backing vocals.
+The band entered a hiatus in June 1983 and played one concert on 8 June 1984, at which they were joined by Marian Williams on additional vocals.

-In July 1985, the band consisted of Ratledge on drums; Bullen on vocals, bass, and guitar; Robertson on guitar and bass, and Damien Errington on guitar.
-This line up was short lived, as Bullen and Ratledge reverted the band to a trio with Justin Broadrick on guitar and vocals.
+In July 1985, the band consisted of Ratledge on drums, Bullen on bass guitar/vocals, Robertson and Damien Errington on guitars.
+This line up was short lived, as Bullen and Ratledge reverted the band to a trio with Justin Broadrick on guitar.
 The trio played their first concert on 31 August 1985.
 They were joined by Peter Shaw on bass in September, who recorded the demo Hatred Surge with the band.

 The band split with Miles Ratledge soon after, with Bullen and Broadrick being joined by local fan Mick Harris.
 The trio first performed in December 1985 and recorded half an LP in August 1986.
 This was originally planned to be split with Atavistic but later became the A side to their debut, Scum.

-After recording, the band were joined by Jim Whitely on bass.
+After recording, the band were joined by Jim Whitely on bass guitar.
 This four piece played a few concerts before Broadrick left and Frank Healy joined as his temporary replacement.
-Bullen, the sole remaining founding member, left in December 1986.

-The band found full time replacements in Bill Steer on guitar and Lee Dorrian on vocals.
-This line-up recorded the B side to Scum, which was released in July 1987.
+Bullen, the sole remaining founding member, left in March 1987.
+The band found full time replacements in Bill Steer on guitar and Lee Dorrian on lead vocals.
+This line-up recorded the B side to Scum, which was released in 1987.

 During promotion for Scum, Whitely departed and was replaced by Shane Embury, a friend of Harris and Bullen.
 This line-up recorded From Enslavement to Obliteration (1988) before Steer and Dorian departed after a Japanese tour in July 1989.
-Harris and Embury recruited Jesse Pintado (ex-Terrorizer) on guitar and Mark "Barney" Greenway (ex-Benediction) as vocalist.
+Harris and Embury recruited Jesse Pintado (ex-Terrorizer) on guitar and Mark "Barney" Greenway (ex-Benediction) as lead singer.
 Mitch Harris (ex-Righteous Pigs) joined as second guitarist after the tour.